 NBC News Medical Contributor.
 Clinical Assistant Professor of Rheumatology, NYU Langone Medical Center.

-Why you should follow her: On NBC, Dr Azar covers all health related and breaking medical news.
-In 2016, she was an Emmy nominee for her contribution to NBC News.
-Naturally, her feed is full of the content she covers on NBC.
+Why you should follow her: Dr Azar covers all health-related and breaking medical news on NBC.
+In 2016, she was an Emmy nominee for her contributions to NBC News and, naturally, her feed is full of the content she covers on NBC.
 Her expertise is in the field of arthritis and autoimmunity.

 Jennifer Arnold, MD | @JenArnoldMD

 Why you should follow her: Previously, Dr Arnold led the Simulation Centre at Texas Children’s Hospital.
-Now, she speaks and writes about simulation techniques and their benefits in medical education.
-Her feed is contagious and full of smiles from herself, her colleagues and patients.
+She currently speaks and writes about simulation techniques and their benefits in medical education.
+Her feed is contagious and full of smiles from herself, her colleagues, and her patients!

 Nusheen Ameenuddin MD MPH MPA FAAP | @namd4kids